dpbam/professional-portfolio-react/README.md

 ## Description

 This is my professional web development portfolio, built with React.
-There's a functioning navigation bar that exists on every page and 6 featured projects, as well as a contact page.
+There's a functioning navigation bar that exists on every page and 4 featured projects, as well as a contact page where you can send me a message.

 ## Click [here](https://www.derekphelpsdev.com) for the live app.